 The other two Tennessee populations were both first observed several miles southeast of the city of Columbia in 2009 during field surveys for a proposed new TL.
 At both sites, the proposed new TL was sited parallel to an existing TVA TL that crossed through a natural cedar glade complex.
 The majority of leafy prairie-clover plants found at both locations were situated on the existing ROW.
 The initial observation of one population noted that about 125 individual plants occurred in the existing ROW, while an additional 20 plants occurred adjacent to a cedar glade off the ROW.
 After construction of the new TL, all leafy prairie-clover plants at this site remained in an open ROW.
 Subsequent surveys in 2018 noted that 52 plants remained on the site.
 Approximately 23 individual leafy prairie-clover plants were initially observed at the second site.
 The area was heavily grazed by horses, to the extent that it was surprising to find the plants present on the site.
-Leafy prairie-clover was restricted to small, wet portions of the glade.
-Subsequent surveys in 2018 found no plants extant in this population.
-The cause of the apparent declines at these sites is difficult to ascertain and could be the result of action taken by the private landowner (grazing), TVA vegetation management, or some combination of the two.
+Leafy prairie-clover was restricted to small, wet portions of the apparent declines at these sites is difficult to ascertain and could be the result of action taken by the private landowner (grazing), TVA vegetation management, or some combination of the two.